-The role of the immune microenvironment
+role of the immune microenvironment

 We have continually reiterated the role of chronic inflammation in the development of GC.
 In the context of a chronically inflamed microenvironment, there is some evidence that IM may arise due to the actions of specific immune cells.
 Using the murine model of L635-induced SPEM and following administration of clodronate, it was shown that macrophages are involved in the development of acute SPEM[83].
-These macrophages were predominantly of the M2 subset (alternatively activated) and in the same study M2 macrophages were also shown to be increased in human SPEM and IM.
-Another prevalent immune cell in IM is neutrophils which were shown to be approximately 9-fold enriched compared to normal gastric tissue[84].
-GC tissues were roughly 24 times enriched in neutrophils compared to normal gastric tissue.
-Thus macrophages and neutrophils may be vital immune cells required in the gastric microenvironment for SPEM and IM to develop and then to progress to GC.
-The role of the immune system in the process of gastric carcinogenesis has not yet been fully investigated.
+These macrophages were predominantly of the M2 subset (alternatively activated) and in the same study, M2 macrophages were also shown to be increased in human SPEM and IM.
+Another prevalent immune cell in IM is neutrophils, which have been shown to be approximately 9-fold enriched compared to normal gastric tissue[84].
+GC tissues were roughly 24-fold enriched in neutrophils compared to normal gastric tissue.
+Thus, macrophages and neutrophils may be vital immune cells required in the gastric microenvironment for SPEM and IM to develop and then progress to GC.
+However, the role of the immune system in the process of GC has not been fully investigated.

 Cellular and molecular pathways of progression